GoogleCloudPlatform/enterprise-knowledge-solution/README.md

         vpc_name                    = # Provide VPC name if 'create_vpc_network' is set to true else set to "dpu-network"

-        vpc_id.                     = # Provide VPC id if 'create_vpc_network' is set to true else leave empty like ""
+        vpc_id                      = # Provide VPC id if 'create_vpc_network' is set to true else leave empty like ""

 1. Review the proposed changes, and apply them: